survivejs/react-book/manuscript/02_developing_with_webpack.md

 If you run the development build now using `npm start`, Webpack will generate sourcemaps.
 Webpack provides many different ways to generate them as discussed in the [official documentation](https://webpack.github.io/docs/configuration.html#devtool).
 In this case, we're using `eval-source-map`.
 It builds slowly initially, but it provides fast rebuild speed and yields real files.

 Faster development specific options, such as `cheap-module-eval-source-map` and `eval`, produce lower quality sourcemaps.
-Especially `eval` is fast and is the most suitable for large projects.
+All `eval` options will emit sourcemaps as a part of your JavaScript code.
+Therefore they are not suitable for a production environment.
+Given size isn't an issue during development, they tend to be a good fit for that use case.

 It is possible you may need to enable sourcemaps in your browser for this to work.
 See [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging) and [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) instructions for further details.